Ashwin-Dara/2496W-BENJI-public/README.md

 The robot consists of various subsystem and the specific controllers we will be using in those subsystems are inherited.
 E.g., the Chassis uses a PID controller, so the PID class is inherited by the "Drive" class.

+## File Contents

+- main.cpp: main function as per the standard VEX project structure.
+Includes main operator control function.
+- Config.cpp: constructors for all of the electronics used on the robot.
+- Drive.cpp: hosts the autonomous move functions and chassis usercontrol.
+- Intake.cpp: holds the autonomous and usercontrol functions for intake/shooter subsystem.
+- MAFilter.cpp: moving average filter for the IMU.
+- Odometry.cpp: includes the drive to point function and the odometry class, which tracks the absolute position of the robot.
+- PID.cpp: PID controller class definition.
+- Point.cpp: contains X and Y make the Odometry class less cluttered.
+Inherited by the Odometry Class.
+- Scripts: holds the code for the different autonomous paths.

 ## Subsystem Configurations

 - Chassis: 4 200RPM Motors with a speed gear ratio (5:3).
 3.25 omni-wheels is the wheel size.